cbg15589/carnd-term1/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Being my final training dataset quite big, for computational efficiency reasons, I selected the biggest batch size I could afford without running into GPU memory errors, which is 512.

 For the number of epochs I selected 100, although this number is unlikely to be reached.
-I use "early stop", which means that after 5 epochs without improving the validation accuracy, the training will stop and the best model would have been saved.
+I used "early stop", which means that after 5 epochs without improving the validation accuracy, the training will stop and the best model would have been saved.

 Although an important property of the Adam Optimizer is that it uses adaptative step sizes for the parameter update, I observed that it stills benefits from learning rate decay.
 I manually selected the learning rate decay, using the following values:  [0.001,0.0001,0.00001,0.000001]